SPHAEES/SPH_HACKS/README.md

 # SPH_HACKS
-//Created by Austin & Elliott
+Created by Austin & Elliott
-//These are bookmarklets
+These are bookmarklets
+#WCSD_SCHOOLS
+#Drunkpretzle on Youtube